xizon/Uix-Products/readme.txt

 * Filterable to display product items to your site
 * Masonry grid style support
 * Support widgets to the spot you wish it to appear

+= Custom Usage =

+You can overview the original styles to overwrite it.
+It will be on creating new styles to your website, without modifying original .css files.
+Go to "Uix Products" in the WordPress Administration Screens, then link to a specific tab like "Custom CSS".

+> There is a second way, make a new Cascading Style Sheet (CSS) document which name to <strong>"uix-products-style.css"</strong> to your templates directory (/wp-content/themes/{your-theme}/).
+You can connect to your site via an FTP client, make the changes and then upload the file back to the server.
+Once you have created an existing CSS file, Uix Products will use it as a default style sheet to your WordPress Theme.
+Of course, Uix Products's function of "Custom CSS" is still valid.

+> Note: Making a new javascrpt (.js) document which name to <strong>"uix-products-custom.js"</strong> to your templates directory.
+Once you have created an existing JS file (uix-products-custom.js), Uix Products will use it as a default script to your WordPress Theme.

 == Installation ==